Code4Community/2025Template/README.md

 # 2025Template
-This is a template for using phaser and c4clib
+This is a template for using phaser and c4clib.
+If you make a project from this, the only things you should have to edit are `README.md`, `index.html`, and the things inside the `src/` directory.

 # Running
 To run this, make sure you have Node.js installed.